Overview

 This event handler is a bit more complex than usual.
 Instead of displaying the default text, it uses active areas to create rich content and interactive elements:

-• It creates and icon for scheduling the next task after the specified interval.
+It creates an icon for scheduling the next task after the specified interval.

 Maintenance checklist

-The maintenance task consists of multiple checklist items.
-The checklist items are defined for the maintenance type associated with the task.
+The checklist items are defined by the maintenance type associated with the task.

 public class MaintenanceTaskItem